|Written by Paul D. Race and Mike Whitcomb for Family Garden Trains(tm)|

+Since I first published this article, I've picked up a "Ready-to-Play" Polar Express.
+It looks like it would be a more difficult conversion.
 Also, I haven't had my hands on the little diesel sets yet, so I don't know how much, if any of this content will apply to them.
 If you try something like this, please let me know what you find.

 If nothing else, read this article carefully and be certain you understand it from beginning to end before you get started.
 I know, I may sound paranoid, but folks who have misread or failed to follow the instructions in other "how to" articles have sometimes blamed me when things didn't work out the way they expected.

 I'll gladly advise anyone who encounters a snag, but I'm not responsible if something goes sideways for you.

 Visual CompatiblityPaul speaking: Before I had the two sets side by side, I thought the new "Ready-to-Play" set looked smaller and cheaper than the "G gauge" set I owned.
 When I had a chance to compare them in person I realized that the passenger car bodies use the same exact mold, and that the changes to the locomotive mold are virtually imperceptible from more than a few inches away.